COVERSTAR POOL COVER SYSTEMS

 - Use a good test kit frequently to maintain proper chemical balance Premature cover deterioration that is a result of improper chemical balance is not covered under the warranty.

 When the time comes to close your pool down at the end of the swimming season, your cover can be used during the winter months as long you follow our Motorized Cover Winterization Policy.
 If you are unable to and unwilling to follow these procedures, please roll up your cover and discuss with your Pool Service Technician the best method for winterizing your pool.
-As well, the use of a Coverstar Mesh Safety cover will also provide excellent winter safety protection for your pool, if you should decide not use use your automatic safety cover during the winter months.
+Also, the use of a Coverstar Mesh Safety cover will provide excellent winter safety protection for your pool, if you should decide not to use your automatic safety cover during the winter months.